-- Marinate shrimp with 2 tbsp of jerk sauce and 1/4 tsp of adobo.
+- Marinate shrimp with 2 tablespoon of jerk sauce and ¼ teaspoon of adobo.
 Refrigerate for 10 minutes or while you prepare the pasta.

 - Boil salted water in a saucepan.
 Once the water has boiled add 350g of penne pasta and cook for 10-12 minutes.
 When the pasta is ready drain and set aside to add to the Rasta pasta sauce later.

 - While the pasta cooks heat a splash of oil in a pan.
 Then, add shrimps and cook on both sides for 3-4 minutes.
 Remove from the pot and set shrimp aside for later.

 - Next, add 2-3 chopped garlic cloves, ½ a chopped red bell pepper, ½ a yellow red bell pepper, ½ a green bell pepper, and spring onions/green onions/scallions to the same saucepan that the shrimp was cooked in.
 Make sure you leave all the shrimp juices in the saucepan for more flavour.
 Then stir and cook for a 2-3 minutes or until fragrant.

 - Pour 3 cups of double cream into the saucepan.
 Then add ½ teaspoon of adobo, 1 tablespoon of jerk sauce, 2 teaspoon of paprika, ¼ teaspoon of onion powder, ¼ garlic powder and stir on a low heat for 5 mins while it thickens.